mtas0/spotify_eda/README.md

 ## Dataset

-The dataset used in this analysis is available on Kaggle and is named [spotify-2023.csv](https://www.kaggle.com/code/mervetas/spotify-topsongs-trends?scriptVersionId=143856953).
+The dataset used in this analysis is available on Kaggle and is named [spotify-2023.csv](https://www.kaggle.com/code/mervetas/spotify-topsongs-trends?scriptVersionId=143856953) under Input Data.
 It contains information about top Spotify songs, including song names, artist names, release years, and various audio features.

 ## Exploratory Data Analysis